Software Estimation

 That's a 4x difference!
 So how much time will it actually take?

-If you aim for as lean MVP as possible then we are close to the optimistic estimate
+If you aim for as lean an MVP as possible then we are close to the optimistic estimate

-We generally multiply the timeline estimate by 1.5x to leave the buffer for kickoff calls, Figma wireframing, QA, testing and tuning with a few more S and M tickets, etc.
+We generally multiply the timeline estimate by 1.5x to leave the buffer for kickoff calls, wireframing, QA, testing and tuning with a few more S and M tickets, etc.

+Overall, you should keep in mind a figure of six to eight weeks for a full build of your MVP.
 Business tools are generally far more complicated and can go on for months.
 But, we split the builds into phases.
-8 weeks for phase 1, test and and then move on to the next phase and add more features and use cases.
+8 weeks for phase 1, test and then move on to the next phase and add more features and use cases.

 We hope this helps you to understand the process better.
-If you haven’t already, please also watch the video above and if you still have questions about how this mechanism works, you can always contact us.
-We are happy to answer all your questions.
+If you haven't already, please also watch the video above and if you still have questions about how this mechanism works, you can always contact us.